Anthropometry: Height

 Human height varies greatly between individuals and across populations for a variety of complex biological, genetic, and environmental factors, among others.
 Due to methodological and practical problems, its measurement is also subject to considerable error in statistical sampling.

 The average height in genetically and environmentally homogeneous populations is often proportional across a large number of individuals.
 Exceptional height variation (around 20% deviation from a population's average) within such a population is sometimes due to gigantism or dwarfism, which are caused by specific genes or endocrine abnormalities.
-It is important to note that a great degree of variation occurs between even the most 'common' bodies (66% of the population), and as such no person can be considered 'average'.
+Considerable variation occurs between even the most 'common' bodies (66% of the population), and as such no person can be considered 'average'.

 In the most extreme population comparisons, for example, the average female height in Bolivia is 142.2 cm while the average male height in the Dinaric Alps is 185.6 cm, an average difference of 43.4 cm.
 Similarly, the shortest and tallest of individuals, Chandra Bahadur Dangi and Robert Wadlow, have ranged from 53-272 cm, respectively.

 The age range where most females stop growing is 15–18 years and the age range where most males stop growing is 18–21 years.